An Elo-based rating system for TopCoder SRM: Performance

 We have the results of a round, which may include multiple divisions and ties.
 We consider the results of each division separately.
-The result of a round is a list of scores $S$, where $s_i$ is the score obtained by player $i$.
+The result of a round is a list of raw scores $S$, where $s_i$ is the score achieved by player $i$.

-We compute rank and expected rank for each player $i$:
+We compute rank and expected rank for each player $i$ as follows:

-The relative performance of a player in the round is the difference of actual and expected rank performance:
+The net performance of a player in the round is the difference between actual and expected rank performance: